-The Seaway Valley Crime Stoppers program and the SD&G OPP need the public’s help in solving Break & Enters, both residential and commercial.
+Seaway Valley Crime Stoppers and the SD&G OPP need the public's help in solving an Armed Robbery.

 Remember we don’t need your name, you will remain anonymous, we don’t have call display, you don’t have to appear in court, you could also be eligible for a cash reward of up to $2000.

 If you have information on these or any other crime, please call Crime Stoppers at 1 800-222-8477 or you can submit a tip on line at www.seawayvalleycrimestoppers.ca